-If you have been offered a space on UCSB's waitlist, read our FAQ below for answers to our most commonly asked questions about accepting your waitlist offer, when you can expect to be notified, and more.
+If you have been offered a space on UCSB's waitlist, read our FAQ for answers to our most commonly asked questions about accepting your waitlist offer, when you can expect to be notified, and more.

 Waitlist Tutorial Video